 With the three design concepts vectorization, maximum memory bandwidth and few but strong cores, the new NEC vector architecture gives a strong foundation for high sustained performance.

 The Vector Engine Processor integrates eight vector-cores and 48 GB of high bandwidth memory (HBM2) providing a peak performance of up to 3.07 TeraFLOPS.
 The computational efficiency is achieved by the outstanding memory bandwidth of up to 1.53 TB/s per CPU and by the latency-hiding effect of the vector architecture.

 The single Vector Engine Processor core arithmetic unit can execute 32 double precision floating point operations per cycle with its vector registers holding 256 floating point values.
 With 3 fused-multiply-add units (FMA) each core has a peak performance of 192 FLOP per cycle or up to 307 GigaFLOPS (double precision).
 The Vector Engine has a peak performance of up to 3.07 TeraFLOPS.

 The new NEC SX-Aurora TSUBASA platform provides the full spectrum of hardware from a workstation for the engineering office up to state-of-the-art computer platform for renowned research institutes.
 This gives software developers a strong platform that scales up to large systems, and also enables research institutes to provide smaller hardware installations where research groups can test and evaluate their own code without having to use time on a large production installation.

-NEC provides five different hardware platforms of varying performance, enabling the customers to select a solution that best meets their requirements.
+NEC provides seven different hardware platforms of varying performance, enabling the customers to select a solution that best meets their requirements.

 The continuation of the NEC SX Vector Architecture